bit6/bit6-ios-sdk/_posts/2014-02-13-auth-oauth.md

 });
 ```

-To get an Bit6Address object you can do the following:
+To get a Bit6Address object you can do the following:

 ```objc
 //ObjectiveC